TUB-Control/PaPI/CHANGENLOG.md

 v.0.9
 ---
- * New ContextMenu for Plot
- * Plot Plugin: Speedup by use of downsampling, more useable parameter, more dynamic legend
+ * Plot Plugin: Speedup by use of downsampling, more useable parameter, more dynamic legend, new ContextMenu
  * Signals are now stored and managed as object
  * Support of configuration types [file, ]
  * Unsubscription of single signals became possible